The Story of Fascism in Europe

 Fascism continued to spread, and its militarism threatened peace in Europe.
 While the whole world had gotten a preview of the horrors of modern warfare in Spain, that was just the beginning.

-In 1939, Germany invaded Poland and World War II began.
+In 1939, Germany invaded Poland, and World War II began.
 The military might of Germany seemed unstoppable.
-Employing their fast, lighting war technique called Blitzkreig, Hitler's mighty tanks and high-tech air force, the Luftwaffe, swept across Europe.
+Employing their fast, "lighting war" technique called "Blitzkreig," Hitler's mighty tanks and high-tech air force, the Luftwaffe, swept across Europe.
 France fell quickly, and suddenly Hitler was playing tourist at the Eiffel Tower.
 Soon, nearly all of the Continent was under direct or indirect fascist rule.
 With their "Final Victory" seemingly inevitable, the Nazis tightened the screws within their own society.

 The evils of fascism were incremental.
 As its small evils became big evils, German society managed to be oblivious to its own atrocities.
 At first, concentration camps contained people who didn't conform.
 Then, they became forced labor camps.
 Eventually, the Nazis built death camps — which were located outside of Germany and therefore farther from public view.
 With what the Nazis called the "Final Solution," the entire Jewish population was targeted for extermination.

 Auschwitz-Birkenau, in Poland, was the biggest and most notorious concentration camp in the Nazi system.
 Seeing the camp can be difficult.
-But Auschwitz survivors want tourists to come here, to try to appreciate the scale and the monstrosity of the place in human terms, in hope that this horror, known as the Holocaust, will never be forgotten.
+But Auschwitz survivors want tourists to come here, to try to appreciate the scale and the monstrosity of the place in human terms, in hopes that this horror, known as the Holocaust, will never be forgotten.

 As they entered these work camps, prisoners were greeted with a sign over the entrance: Arbeit Macht Frei — work makes you free.
 A cynical lie.
 Once inside, inmates were either worked to death or executed.
 New arrivals were sorted into two categories.
 Those who would be sent to the gas chambers immediately, and those who could work, [who] would live — at least a little longer.